crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 <!-- By invalid pointer dereference we mean (1) null pointer dereference, (2) use-after-free, or (3)
 free-after-free. -->

-It boils down to proving the safety of every access to the buffer pointed-to by `Inner`'s `self.buffer`, (1) since the other shared objects, namely `self.bottom` and `self.top`, are just integers, and (2) accesses to thread-local storage are straightforwardly safe.
+Pointer dereference safety boils down to proving the safety of every access to the contents of the buffer pointed-to by `Inner`'s `self.buffer`, (1) since the other shared objects, namely `self.bottom`, `self.top`, and `self.buffer`, are just integers or pointers, and (2) accesses to thread-local storage are straightforwardly safe.
 It is worth noting that while the deque is shared among the owner and its stealers, only the owner is able to call `fn push()`, `fn pop()`, and `fn resize()`, thereby modifying `self.bottom` and `self.buffer`.

 After `self.buffer` is initialized, it is modified only by the owner in `fn resize(): 'L307`.
 Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L409`) and the buffer's size is always nonzero, there is no buffer overrun.

 Thus it remains to prove that the buffer is not used after freed.
-Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; as a user of Crossbeam, we only need to prove
+Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; [this RFC][rfc-relaxed-memory] says that as a user of Crossbeam, we only need to prove that:
-that:

 - When a buffer is deferred to be dropped (`'L308`), there is no longer a reference to the buffer in the shared memory, and no concurrent mutator introduces the reference to the memory again.

   You can easily check these properties because the owner basically "owns" the buffer: only the owner introduces/eliminates references to a buffer to/from the shared memory.
-In particular, before a buffer is deferred to be dropped at `'L308`, the only reference to the buffer via `self.buffer` is removed at `'L307`.
+Indeed, before a buffer is deferred to be dropped at `'L308`, the only reference to the buffer via `self.buffer` is removed at `'L307`.

-- With an `unprotected()` guard, we should not defer to drop an object that another thread is accessing, and should not access an object that another thread is deferring to drop.
+- With an `unprotected()` guard, we should not defer to drop an object that is accessed by another thread, and should not access an object that is deferred to be dropped by another thread.

   It is indeed the case because (1) a buffer is deferred to be dropped only by the owner with a protected guard, and (2) stealers do not use an unprotected guard.